 What kinds of support for learning do students receive beyond the classroom?

 TECS provides multiple services for academic support beyond the classroom.
-Such services include: special education, Response to Intervention (K-3), regular tutoring, help from full-time classroom aide, and many others.
-The school also offers many other services.
+Such services include: special education, Multi-tiered System of Support (MTSS), regular tutoring, help from classroom aides, and many others.
+The school also offers other services.
 Our school psychologist operates as an instructional leader as well as a child behavior expert who readily attends to students in need.
-Our school counselor's work extends to each child in the school.
+Our school counselors work extends to each child in the school.
 We have a nationally recognized history competition program in which our students have consistently ranked the top in the nation.
 Our involved Parent Organization provides a myriad of support services in a variety of venues.
 Furthermore, we offer and pay for each parent to take the Parent Spalding course, an incredibly influential ten-hour course that equips parents with tools to support their children.
 This collective, community effort provides students with the best opportunity to achieve success.

-What feedback does the school receive from its stakeholders, both parents and students?
+What feedback does the school receive from its stakeholders, both parents & students?

 What is TECS's record of fiscal management?

-What is the deadline for enrollment for next year?
+What is the deadline to enroll for next year?

 The deadline for enrollment is established in the fall or winter for the next school year.
 Typically it is in January or February.